Say Anything (band): Oliver Appropriate and hiatus (2018)

 On August 16, 2018, Bemis released a nine-page letter to fans detailing the band's forthcoming record, his future plans for Say Anything, and struggles with his own sexuality and drug use.
 Say Anything's final LP for the time being, Oliver Appropriate, was released on January 25, 2019, via Dine Alone Records.
 The album is a purported sequel to ...Is a Real Boy, featuring an adult version of the narrator fictionalized on that record who struggles with his own sexuality, leading to a violent conclusion.
 Bemis stated his intention to "sort of, kind of end" the band, but that the project would also likely return in the future to record and perform again.
 As for now, Bemis is finished with "the traditional music thing" and there will be no tour in support of the new album, nor any scheduled live performances in the near future.
 However, he went on a solo tour in 2019 where he played acoustic versions of Say Anything and Perma songs.
 During the tour, he confirmed that Say Anything would eventually return.

-On October 11th, 2022, Max Bemis announced via instagram that Say Anything would be reuniting in 2023 at the When We Were Young Festival.
+On October 11, 2022, Max Bemis announced via Instagram that Say Anything would be reuniting in 2023 to play the When We Were Young festival.